 NO. The batteries are designed to be water resistant but not to be used in submerged underwater sports.
 This will not only destroy your battery but void your warranty as well.

 As far as the fear of spontaneous self-combustion, the battery must be part of a catalyst situation for it to go into thermal runaway.
 It will not simply “combust” with no reactor.
 The batteries have short circuit protection and a battery management system to prevent the use of the battery if it detects a fault.
-The Hundred series for aircraft also has a fault monitoring that would alert you if something was outside of normal with an LED light that will illuminate.
+The Hundred series for aircraft also has a fault monitoring that would alert you if something were outside of normal with an LED light that will illuminate.

 What safety features are included with EarthX lithium batteries?